tsedio/tsed-vitepress-theme/docs/tutorials/mongoose.md

 ```

 ::: warning
-Since mongoose v5.11.0, the module expose his own file definition and can broke your build!
+Since mongoose v5.11.0, the module exposes its own file definition and can break your build!
 To solve it, install @tsed/mongoose v6.14.1 and remove the `@types/mongoose` dependencies.
 :::